Scalar resonance contributions in the $D_{s1}(2460)^{+} \rightarrow D_{s}^{+}\pi^{+}\pi^{-}$ reaction: Formalism

 For obtaining the proper combination of final state mesons of $D_{s1}(2460)^{+}$ decay, we introduce the quark level $q\bar{q}$ matrix, i.e.,

 The properties of this matrix are given in Refs. \cite{Liang:2014tia,Liang:2016hmr}.
 The quark components of the initial $D_{s1}(2460)^{+}$ state are $c\bar{s}$ which located in the fourth row and third column of the $M$ matrix.
 So the meson combinations that occur in its three-body decay can be found in $(M\cdot M\cdot M)_{43}$, $(M\cdot M)_{43}\text{Tr}(M)$, $(M)_{43}\text{Tr}(M)\text{Tr}(M)$, $(M)_{43}\text{Tr}(M\cdot M)$, and so on.
 Only the first term is the OZI-allowed contribution, while the other terms are OZI-suppressed because they contain the trace of one or two $M$ matrices.
-As suggested by the experiment, this decay process is mainly contributed by the $f_{0}(500)$ and $T_{c\bar{s}}$ states.
+As suggested by the experiment, this decay process gets the main contribution from the $f_{0}(500)$ and $T_{c\bar{s}}$ states.
 So we only consider the interactions between $\pi\pi$ and $K\bar{K}$ channels, as well as $D_{s}\pi$ and $DK$ channels.
 In this case, we find that the contributions come from the items $(M\cdot M\cdot M)_{43}$ and $(M)_{43}\text{Tr}(M\cdot M)$, with no contributions from other items.
 Then we write the matrix $M$ in terms of the pseudoscalar mesons

 Thus we can replace the $M$ matrix by the $P$ matrix and obtain the contributions of the $(M\cdot M\cdot M)_{43}$, which include the following combination of three mesons

 Note that we only keep terms contributing to the final states $D_{s}^{+}\pi^{+}\pi^{-}$.
 For the term of $(M)_{43}\text{Tr}(M\cdot M)$, we have the following combination of three mesons